steveantony5/Reliable-UDP-File-Transfer/README.txt

 In the client folder
 > make
 > ./client <ip address of server> <port number>

+- Select a port number greater than 5000.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Implemented the following commands
 1) put <filename> - transfers the file <filename> from client to server

 on client side
-- The client gets the filename from user and checks whether the file is present in client database.
+- The client gets the filename from user and checks whether the file is present in client folder.
 If it is not present, it gives indication to server and displays as "File not found"
 - If the file is found, it transfer the file data in the form of frames using stop and wait protocol.

 on server side